 - Pour chickpeas into air fryer basket, spreading them out as much as possible.

 - Cook for 12 minutes, shaking 2-3 times during cooking time to ensure even cooking.

-- Air dry chickpeas on a lint free towel before frying for at least an hour for best results.
+- For best results, before frying, air dry chickpeas on a lint free towel for at least an hour.
 Or quick dry them in the air fryer for 5 minutes, pour into a bowl with oil and seasonings, mix well, and continue to fry as directed.

 - Cheesy Italian Chickpeas: Omit the smoked paprika.
 Instead mix in a tablespoon or two of grated Parmesan cheese (don’t be afraid to use the green can Parmesan, the crumbly texture adheres well to the chickpeas).
 Add a 1/2 teaspoon of dried oregano or Italian seasoning, too.
 Air fry as directed.